What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 Excess coverage for a Spouse or Partner

 Let’s say that you are healthy enough to qualify for long-term care insurance, but your spouse or partner is not.
-You might consider buying an excessive amount of indemnity coverage for yourself.
+You may want to consider purchasing an excessive amount of indemnity coverage for yourself.

 With an Indemnity benefit long-term care insurance policy, a cash benefit is paid to you if you are eligible for policy benefits and make a claim.
 You can spend the cash benefit any way you need to.